protocolbuffers/protobuf/trunk/python/README.txt

 The C++ implementation for Python messages is built as a Python extension to improve the overall protobuf Python performance.

-To use the C++ implementation, export an environment variable:
+To use the C++ implementation, you need to:
+1) Install the C++ protobuf runtime library, please see instructions in the parent directory.
+2) Export an environment variable:

   $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp